Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum: SGD and Diffusion

-As the displacement $\Delta \theta_{i} $ from the saddle point $c$ along the direction $i$ can be modeled as a Gaussian distribution, the mean squared displacement is equivalent to the variance, namely $ \langle \Delta \theta_{i}^{2}(t) \rangle = \sigma_{i}^{2}(t)$.
-It means that SGD escapes saddle points very slowly ($\langle \Delta \theta_{i}^{2} \rangle = \mathcal{O}(|H_{i}|)$) if $H_{i}$ is close to zero.
+As the displacement $\Delta \theta_{i} $ from the saddle point $c$ can be modeled as a center-fixed Gaussian distribution, the mean squared displacement is equivalent to the variance, namely $ \langle \Delta \theta_{i}^{2}(t) \rangle = \sigma_{i}^{2}(t)$.
+The result means that SGD escapes saddle points very slowly ($\langle \Delta \theta_{i}^{2} \rangle = \mathcal{O}(|H_{i}|)$) if $H_{i}$ is close to zero.
 Note that, in the diffusion analysis, the direction $i$ denotes the direction of an eigenvector instead of a coordinate's direction.
 While SGD updates model parameters along the coordinates, we do not need to treat the coordinates' directions specially in the continuous-time analysis.